jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 An intership is often the first place where a fledgling software developer first encounters that.

 Interships are a great opportunity to:
-* Experience Software Engineering
+* Gain exposure to Software Engineering
 * Make a little money
 * Possibly be considered for a full-time position upon graduation

 The trick is being able to get the intership in the first place.

 # Preparation
-You need to prepare before seeking out an intership.
+Be prepare before seeking out an intership.

 ## Your Résumé
 You should have a solid [résumé](https://en.wikipedia.org/wiki/R%C3%A9sum%C3%A9).